 Despite its rapid growth, the legal cannabis industry still lacks the federal sign-off to use the United States banking system in the same way that any other business can.

 Because the federal government has yet to take significant action to embrace the growing recreational markets, national banks have thus far refused to store money that was earned through the cultivation or sale of cannabis products.
-Marijuana is still considered a “Schedule 1” drug by the DEA, putting it on legal par with drugs like heroin, LSD, and cocaine.
+Marijuana is still considered a “Schedule 1” drug by the DEA, putting it on legal par with drugs like heroin.

 The lack of access to cannabis banking services and credit card payment processing has resulted in a lot of risky and sometimes outright dangerous situations for marijuana businesses that must collect, store, and transport large amounts of cash.

 Take this example described in The Economist.
 In Oregon, companies are required to pay taxes for their earnings on a monthly basis.
 This presents a bit of a problem when the entire cannabis industry is operating on a cash-only basis out of necessity.
 Every cannabis retail operation in the state must transport tax payments in cash once-per-month to a secure site in Salem, Oregon.
 The state only has one site, too.
 Every company must travel to Salem, regardless of how far away their location is from the storage facility.
 That’s a lot of risk assumed as many businesses must transport hundreds of thousands of dollars once per month.

 It’s easy to see how this could create a very precarious situation.
 Sure, some stores will hire an armored car to help them deliver the money to Salem.
 Those that can afford it, anyway.
 There are a good number of dispensaries that are simply bringing in boxes of untraceable cash in the back of their personal vehicles, making them a target and putting themselves and others in potential danger.